Skip to content

 Setting Up SignalDB

 Once you’ve installed SignalDB, the next step is to set up your collections.
-Here's how you can define a Posts collection with a custom reactivity configuration for Svelte:
+Here's how you can define a Posts collection with the reactivity configuration for Svelte:

 js